The Terrible Catsafterme

 • 047.
 Fortune Teller – 4/3/1954

 • Alice hosts a meeting of her Ladies Club in the apartment, and they have over as guest a woman named Madame Zelda (Anne Seymour), who reads cards and palms to tell the women their future.
 When Ralph comes home, he thinks it is all fun and games but doesn’t believe in the validity of it.
 He gets a bit more annoyed when he finds out that each woman paid $3 to Madame Zelda, who he considers to be a con artist.
 Before Zelda leaves, she offers to read Ralph’s future.
 She gets very little correct with the card reading, but when she reads him palm, she suddenly panics and tells him that she doesn’t want to share the results.
 Ralph doesn’t care at first, but then becomes obsessed with what she saw in his palm.
 Alice suggests that he go to see her the next day if he can’t forget about it.
 Meanwhile, over at Zelda’s place, she discusses with her cohort Sid (Jack Albertson) how she easily has hooked Ralph into becoming fixated on getting her readings and plans to string him along for several visits.
 When Ralph shows up, he willingly pays her $5 to read his palm, and she tells him that his future shows that he will murder someone in the next week.
 Highly concerned about this, he demands to know who it will be, so she charges him another $5 to look into the crystal ball.
 She says the image is too hazy and that he will need to return the next day.
 When he gets home, he keeps doing things that could be construed as attempted murder: massaging Alice’s neck, yelling at her while wielding a knife, for example.
 When Alice looks under the icebox for a missing ketchup bottle cap, Norton come in and thinks Ralph has done her in.
 Ralph ends up pleading for Alice to go stay with her mother, but she refuses.
 Norton then invites Ralph to stay with him, and they come up with a plan to tie themselves together so Norton can feel him if he sleepwalks.
 When Ralph gets irritated at Norton, Ed suddenly becomes aware that he might become Ralph’s victim, so Norton leaves the apartment.
 Ralph then decides to visit the police station where he asks the desk clerk (George Petrie) to lock him up.
 When they refuse to put him in jail for no reason, Ralph punches another copy named Murphy (Frank Marth), so they give him ten days in the slammer.
 Before he is taken to his cell, some cops bring in Madame Zelda and Sid for their bunko operation.
-Ralph is thrilled to find out she is fake, as it means he can go home, but the officers insists he serve his ten days for assaulting an officer.
+Ralph is thrilled to find out she is fake, as it means he can go home, but the officers insist he serve his ten days for assaulting an officer.
 Sammy Birch is the drunk that the officers bring in.
 Zamah Cunningham is Alces’s friend Mary.
 Virginia Damon and Patricia Patti Post Petrie are Ladies Club members.
 Ralph Stantley is the officer who arrests the drunk.
+35 minutes.
 4/1/24

 HONEYMOONERS episodes from THE JACKIE GLEASON SHOW – 1966-1967 – CBS